urupaud/k3s-fiverr/README.md

 # K3S cluster creation / Setup helm

-`k3d create --name dev` <-- Create k3s cluster name as "dev"
+`k3d create --name dev` <-- Create k3s cluster name as "dev", you can give a cluster name as your wish

 Hope you've already have installed kubectl if not refer : https://kubernetes.io/docs/tasks/tools/install-kubectl/